 Careers – Parents

 In a competitive labour market it is vital that young people receive the best careers education and guidance possible.
 At Newcastle Academy we work with the Careers and Enterprise Company to continually improve our careers programme and work towards fully meeting the eight Gatsby Benchmarks which measure excellence in careers education in schools.
-We are fortunate enough to be able to work closely with local business The Davies Group, who provide mentoring, mock interviews and workplace visits to help prepare our students for life in the world of work.
-They are a multi-award winning operations management, consulting and digital solutions provider to organisations in highly regulated markets (including insurance, financial services, utilities, communications, and to regulatory bodies) and to global businesses.
+We are fortunate enough to be able to work closely with local and national businesses such as FedEx, who provide mentoring, mock interviews and workplace visits to help prepare our students for life in the world of work.

 As an Academy we have also worked very hard with the National Citizen Service (NCS) to help support our students.
 In 2018 we were classed as a Champion School and received the Gold Award.

 In 2018 the Academy also became part of the Careers Hub, there are only 20 school in Staffordshire that have become a Careers Hub school, which allows the Academy have tailored advice to continue to support its students.

 In an ever-changing employment landscape, our curriculum strives to prepare our students to compete practically and intellectually, and make a positive and sustained contribution as members of a local community and global society.

 The development of personal and professional skills, characteristics and attributes is an integral part of our school’s curriculum to ensure students are exceptionally well prepared for the next stage of their education, training or employment with training.

 - To educate students about a wide range of career opportunities.